mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ### NuGet Packages

-Same convention applies to C# scripts.
-They use a different syntax to specify packages that matches the format provided in NuGet.org page for the package you want to use:
+The same convention applies to C# scripts.
+They use a different syntax to specify packages that match the format provided in NuGet.org page for the package you want to use:

 ![](24.png)

-Here is an example script that uses [RestSharp](https://www.nuget.org/packages/RestSharp/110.2.0) NuGet package to grab some data from a website.
-Note the first line of the script is specifying the **RestSharp** package version `110.2.0`
+Here is an example script that uses the [RestSharp](https://www.nuget.org/packages/RestSharp/110.2.0) NuGet package to grab some data from a website.
+Note that the first line of the script specifies the **RestSharp** package version `110.2.0`

 ```csharp
 #r "nuget: RestSharp, 110.2.0"